paulovn/ml-vm-notebook/README.md

 ### Spark administration

-Inside the VM (i.e. as seen from a console session), Spark is installed in `/opt/spark/current/`.
+Inside the VM (i.e. as seen from within a console session), Spark is installed in `/opt/spark/current/`.
 The two important Spark config files are:
 * `/opt/spark/current/conf/spark-env.sh`: environment variables used by the Spark deployment inside the VM
 * `/opt/spark/current/conf/spark-defaults.conf`: configuration properties
   used by Spark

-The Spark kernel in Jupyter Notebook launches with the config defined by those two files.
-If those are changed, Spark kernels currently running will need to be restarted to make them read the new values.
+The Spark kernel in Jupyter Notebook launches with the configuration defined by those two files.
+If they are changed, Spark kernels currently running will need to be restarted to make them read the new values.

-Command-line spark processes launched from a console session (through `spark-submit`, `pyspark`, etc) use also the same properties, unless overriden by command-line arguments.
+Command-line spark processes launched from a console session (through `spark-submit`, `pyspark`, etc) use also the same configuration, unless overriden by command-line arguments.